 With rising house prices, means testing is likely to force many people to sell their home to fund fees, unless they have planned in advance, which can help protect at least part of the value of the family home to keep it out of the means testing equation.

-Said William Ware, private client partner: “Anyone with property should start with a well-drafted will, which puts shares in the family home into trust.
+Said William Ware, Private Client Consultant: “Anyone with property should start with a well-drafted will, which puts shares in the family home into trust.
 By changing ownership from “joint tenants”, which passes one share automatically to the other on death, to “tenants in common”, each partner can leave their share to who they like, which opens the way to ensuring that half the house will pass to their children.

 “This is a simple, safe and proven method of limiting one’s liability for residential home fees by ring-fencing half the value of the family home and it’s particularly useful where remaining assets will be less than the limit.”